SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 ### Predefined modern groups

-There are 7 out-of-the-box groups as shown in the following table.
+There are seven out-of-the-box groups as shown in the following table.
 Use the group ID in the `groupId` property.

 |           Group name            |                   ID                   |                                           Group includes...                                            |
 | ------------------------------- | -------------------------------------- | ------------------------------------------------------------------------------------------------------ |